PixelLibraries/Pixel/README.md

-# Pixel
+# Utility

-Base functionality for all libraries.
+Utility functionality for the Pixel libraries.